We are the party of the UK's co-operative movement, committed to building a society in where power and wealth are shared.

 Working in partnership with the Labour Party, we're developing a blueprint for doubling the size of the co‑operative sector under the next Labour & Co‑operative government, and developing new models to bring key sectors such as transport and utilities under democratic public ownership.

-And with membership at a modern high of 11,000, our movement is a growing one, with active branches up and down the country.
+And with membership at a modern high of more than 11,000, our movement is a growing one, with active branches up and down the country.

 Become a member of the Co‑operative Party today.